rroller/dahua/README.md

 # Home Assistant Dahua Integration
 The `Dahua` [Home Assistant](https://www.home-assistant.io) integration allows you to integrate your [Dahua](https://www.dahuasecurity.com/) cameras and doorbells in Home Assistant.
+It's also confirmed to work with some Lorex cameras.

 Supports motion events, alarm events (and others), enabling/disabling motion detection, switches for infrared, illuminator (white light), security lights (red/blue flashers), sirens, doorbell button press events, and more.